 Sometimes a switch to higher quality food may help your dog's dry skin.
 There are certain, essential fatty acids that your dog needs in order to maintain a healthy skin and coat.
 You can also add an over-the-counter supplement if the food alone is not giving your dog the relief that he needs.

 When you are looking for pet foods, look for foods that promote a healthy coat and skin.
 Science Diet makes one that contains extra fatty acids to help address common dog skin problems such as dry skin.

 Shampoos and Brushes

 A great way to give your dog immediate relief is to purchase a good dog shampoo that is moisturizing.
 Look for natural ingredients such as oatmeal which can soothe irritated skin.
 Be sure to buy the matching conditioner as all shampoos, even moisturizing ones, can still cause your dog's skin to dry out.
 Use plenty of shampoo and conditioner according to the label directions.

 If you blow-dry your dog, make sure the heat is not too high as this can lead right back to dry skin once again.

 Once your dog is dry, you should brush its fur.
-This not only removes tangles and makes it look nice, it also helps to stimulate the natural oils in its skin.
+This not only removes tangles and makes it look nice, but it also helps to stimulate the natural oils in its skin.

 From there, daily brushings will help to keep your dog's skin and fur shiny, healthy, and less dry.
 You may also want to avoid prolonged exposure to the cold and to the winds which can chap its skin.

 While you should be careful not to use human products on dogs, some people have had great success with natural remedies such as olive oil or coconut oil.
 Both of these products are safe for dogs even if the dog licks itself and ingests some.

 The downside of the oils is that it will make the dog's skin and fur oily, which can lead to a mess if the dog is inside the house.
 This is a better option if your dog is an outdoor dog.